 Is belief in a higher power required for recovery from an eating disorder?
-We posed this question to Kim Kellow, who has been Mirasol's Spiritual Integration Practitioner since its founding in 1999.
+We posed this question to Kim Kellow, who was Mirasol's Spiritual Integration Practitioner from its founding in 1999.

 "Spirituality is a key component in recovery.
 We know that women who have some sort of spiritual practice have a much higher rate of recovery," says Kellow.
 But Kim defines spirituality very broadly and works with whatever belief system the client brings into recovery.

 Many addiction and compulsion recovery programs rely on the Twelve Steps developed by Alcoholics Anonymous 70 years ago, which lay out a path to recovery that requires:

 - turning our will and lives over to the care of God

 - admitting to God the nature of our wrongs

 - improving our relationship with God through prayer and meditation, and

 - achieving a spiritual awakening that allows us to put these principles into practice